Salamence064/MiniGame-Mayham/README.md

 ___

 ## Future Improvements
+* Compiled binaries for additional operating systems.
 * Change resolution to be based on user's screen resolution.
 * Add background music and game sounds.
 * Add stroke counter across all stages.
+* Add an arrow indicating where the direction the ball will travel.

 ___